SystemsApproach/security/intro.rst

 open campus, you would likely identify an eavesdropper that can intercept messages as a threat (and adopt some of the methods discussed in this book as a countermeasure).
-But if you are planning to transmit messages over a fiber link between two machines in a locked machine room, you might trust that channel is secure, and so take no additional steps.
+But if you are planning to transmit messages over a fiber link between two servers in a locked machine room, you might trust that channel is secure, and so take no additional steps.
 Every system makes trust assumptions.
 The key is to be as explicit as possible about those assumptions, because they may change over time.

-Taking this thought process a step further, trust assumptions aren't always as clear-cut as this strawman suggests.
+Taking this thought process a step further, trust assumptions aren't always as clear-cut as our strawman suggests.
 For example, most of us implicitly trust that the computer we just bought from a reputable vendor does not forward our data to an adversary, but for some use cases, the hardware supply chain is a consideration.
 Buying time on